Skip to Main Content

 The Plan measures quality of care and services provided to members in a number of ways, including HEDIS for performance measures for care and service, Consumer Assessment of Healthcare Providers and Systems (CAHPS®) for annual assessments of member satisfaction and the Health Outcomes Survey (HOS®) for Medicare members.

-The information gathered from members, practitioners and providers enables the Plan to address opportunities for improvement and are the basis for the implementation of various QI initiatives.
+The information gathered from members, physicians and other providers enables the Plan to address opportunities for improvement and are the basis for the implementation of various QI initiatives.
 Plan performance results for many of these efforts are available online through the provider portal or by mail on request.

 Quality and safety reporting